 One big area of worry for web publishers whose sites publish user content is the possibility of getting sued because that content is defamatory, infringes someone's copyright, breaches a court order or is otherwise unlawful.
 Even though a web publisher might not review user content before publication, and might not even be aware that it has been published, the publisher can still be held to be liable in respect of that content.

-The harshness of this principle is mitigated in the UK by special rules under the Electronic Commerce (EC Directive) Regulations 2002 and the Defamation Act 1996.
-Regulations 17 to 19 of the former include special defences in relation to hosting, caching and acting as a "mere conduit" of unlawful content.
-The use of a properly drafted acceptable use policy, together with appropriate business policies and mechanisms, could make the difference between the success or failure of a defence under the 2002 Regulations or the 1996 Act.
+The harshness of this principle is mitigated in the UK by special rules under the Electronic Commerce (EC Directive) Regulations 2002, the Defamation Act 1996 and the Defamation Act 2013.
+However, Regulations 17 to 19 of the former include special defences in relation to hosting, caching and acting as a "mere conduit" of unlawful content.
+The use of a properly drafted acceptable use policy, together with appropriate business policies and mechanisms, could make the difference between the success or failure of a defence under the 2002 Regulations or the 1996 and 2013 Acts.

 The key provision in each policy include the following.